-Adding a Custom Biosignal Feature#
+Add a Biosignal Feature#

 Example Overview#

-2. Implement the core logic in the _apply method.
+2. Implement the _apply method.

-3. Register the feature so it becomes available globally.
+3. Register the feature in CONFIG_REGISTRY.

 import torch